Mdlglobal-atlassian-net/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-string-substitutions.md

 ### Command execution

-I kind of glazed over this really quickly a second ago.
 You can run commands inside a string.
+Even though I have this option, I don't like it.
+It gets cluttered quickly and hard to debug.
+I either run the command and save to a variable or use a format string.

 ```powershell
 $message = "Date: $(Get-Date)"
 ```

-Even though I have this option, I don't like it.
-It gets cluttered quickly and hard to debug.
-I either run the command and save to a variable or use a format string.

 ## Format string